 Robert Todd Lincoln, President Abraham Lincoln’s first son, outlived his father by 26 years.
-He also lived 17 years more than his mother’s death age of 63.
-As for his three brothers, tragically, they all died young, including the President’s third son, Willie, who succumbed to illness in the White House at the age of 11.
+He also lived 17 years more than his mother, who died at the age of 63.
+As for his three brothers, tragically, they all died young, including the Lincoln’s third son, Willie, who succumbed to illness in the White House at the age of 11.
 Robert was still in his teens at the time of Willie’s death.
-And yet, despite being the only Lincoln child to live to an old age, Robert’s adult life is mostly forgotten or overshadowed by the legacy – and tragedy – of his father.
+And yet, despite being the only Lincoln child to live to an old age, Robert’s adult life is understandably overshadowed by the legacy of his father.

 But Robert Todd Lincoln lived a fascinating life of 82 years.
 A life filled with military service, politics, great wealth and something he and not his famous father can claim: a sea named after him.

 The Lincoln Sea is nothing special to look at.

 Scientists will point out its geographical and oceanic importance, like most seas, but not much more.
 It’s desolate, extreme, and doesn’t bear resemblance to a conventional sea at all.
 It’s almost completely covered with ice.